 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR SNELLVILLE DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Besides your Snellville DUI criminal charges pending in Snellville Municipal Court or in Gwinnett County State Court, you are likely facing an administrative license suspension.
+Besides your Snellville DUI criminal charges pending in Snellville Municipal Court or Gwinnett County State Court, you are likely facing an administrative license suspension.
 There is only a limited time to request this separate hearing conducted by the Office of State Administrative Hearings to preserve your driving privileges.
 If you have been charged with a DUI in Snellville, chances are your officer served you with a notice of a license suspension action.
-If you were arrested by a City of Snellville, Gwinnett County DUI Task Force Officer, or Georgia State Patrol, you can be sure that your officer served you with a notice of a license suspension action.
+Suppose you were arrested by a City of Snellville, Gwinnett County DUI Task Force Officer, or Georgia State Patrol.
+In that case, you can be sure that your officer served you with a notice of a license suspension action.
 Whether you refused your Snellville DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Snellville DUI officer to serve you notice of a license suspension action.
 The form that is used is called a DDS-1205 form.
 This form is either yellow or white and the Snellville DUI officer may have had you sign it.
 Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).

 Regardless of whether you have actually received a DDS-1205 form from your Snellville DUI Officer, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.